 NREL collaboration with the Big Three automakers—General Motors, Chrysler, and Ford—in the Partnership for a New Generation of Vehicles developed the nation's first production-feasible prototypes of hybrid vehicles viable for mass production.

 The key to high-performance homes that pencil out is to identify the ideal mix of energy efficiency improvements that deliver the highest impact at the lowest cost.
-NREL's BeOpt (building energy optimization) software tool models options for achieving various levels of energy savings along the path to net-zero.
-BEopt has impacted thousands of U.S. Department of Energy Building America program homes by providing a consistent analysis platform that ensures accurate simulations for optimizing energy consumption and cost.
+NREL's Building Energy Optimization (BEopt) software tool models options for achieving various levels of energy savings along the path to net-zero.
+BEopt has impacted thousands of DOE Building America program homes by providing a consistent analysis platform that ensures accurate simulations for optimizing energy consumption and cost.
 And BEopt algorithms adopted by private-sector home energy rating system software tools have enhanced the efficiency of tens of thousands of ENERGY STAR-certified homes.

 NREL collaborated with SkyFuel to develop an innovative mirror-like material consisting of polymer sheets incorporating very thin silver layers.
 This ReflecTech® Mirror Film was then used to create a parabolic-trough concentrating solar power system, called the SkyTrough.
 The lack of heavy glass mirrors in the SkyTrough make the entire system lighter and cheaper, allowing the use of an aluminum space frame, resulting in further savings.
 The SkyTrough is also shatterproof, faster to install, and features highly accurate optics.
 All told, SkyTrough should reduce the installed cost of parabolic-trough systems by 35%.

-While electric vehicles (EVs) promise to curb greenhouse gas emissions and slash America's need for imported oil, the design of high-performance, cost-effective, and safe batteries has proven challenging.
-NREL is leading teams of automakers, battery developers, and other research institutions in developing the sophisticated software tools needed to create batteries for next-generation EVs.
-Modeling tools created by the Computer-Aided Engineering for Electric Drive Vehicle Batteries (CAEBAT) team will improve and accelerate battery design and production, boost EV performance and consumer appeal—and ultimately diminish energy use and emissions.
+While electric vehicles promise to curb greenhouse gas emissions and slash America's need for imported oil, the design of high-performance, cost-effective, and safe batteries has proven challenging.
+NREL is leading teams of automakers, battery developers, and other research institutions in developing the sophisticated software tools needed to create batteries for next-generation electric vehicles.
+Multi-scale modeling tools created by NREL will improve and accelerate battery design and production, boost electric vehicle performance and consumer appeal—and ultimately diminish energy use and emissions.

 If the flap of an insect wing creates a wake, then imagine the dynamics taking place at a wind farm.
-That's what SOWFA (Simulator for Wind Farm Applications) does.
+That's what the Simulator for Wind Farm Applications does.
 NREL developed this open-source software to help visualize how weather patterns, turbulence, and complex terrain impact wind plant performance.
-SOWFA brings atmospheric science directly into wind plant flow modeling and control, helping both land-based and offshore wind arrays boost power output while reducing turbine wear and tear.
+Simulator for Wind Farm Applications brings atmospheric science directly into wind plant flow modeling and control, helping both land-based and offshore wind arrays boost power output while reducing turbine wear and tear.

 NREL led the development of two ground-breaking studies: the Western Wind and Solar Integration Study and the Eastern Renewable Grid Integration Study.
 Working with large industry technical review committees, these in-depth studies have moved the needle on what utilities and grid operators thought was possible in terms of integrating wind and solar into electric power systems.
 From early on, there was significant pushback from grid operators that the power system could not incorporate more than 5% variable renewables.
 These two studies modeled penetrations up to 30% and showed that the grid could handle the levels with small modifications to current practice.
 These studies have enabled wind and solar deployments to go forward—full speed ahead.